 I did some serious digging, tried the recipe several times, and my soup was terrific each time.
 I'm not even exaggerating.
 What's more, it's easy and requires so little effort.

-This avgolemono soup is magical.
+This creamy lemon chicken rice soup is magical.
 You'll love it, I promise.

 You can substitute orzo pasta instead of rice.
 If you're new to cooking, orzo is pasta that resembles rice.
 It looks like a mammoth of rice grain.
 Any taste difference?